A. G. Mahmud: Early life

 AVM Mahmud was born on 1 March 1934 in a noble Muslim family.
-His father taught at a Aliya Madrasah and Mahmud studied at a Madrassah in Kolkata.
+His father taught at an Aliya Madrasah, and Mahmud studied at a madrasah in Kolkata.
 After the 1947 partition of India, he and his family moved to East Pakistan.
 He passed his matriculation from Dhaka Collegiate School in 1949.
 He passed his intermediate from Jagannath College.

 Career

 Pakistan Air Force

-Air Vice Marshal A G Mahmud, T Bt, psa, GD(P), (retired) joined the Pakistan Air Force on 14th July 1952 as a flight cadet.
-He was commissioned in General Duties (Pilot) branch on 2nd Feb 1954.
-After being commissioned he was sent to PAF Base Masroor for his fighter pilot training.
+Mahmud joined the Pakistan Air Force on 14 July 1952 as a flight cadet.
+He was commissioned in the General Duties (Pilot) branch on 2 February 1954.
+After being commissioned, he was sent to PAF Base Masroor for his fighter pilot training.
 He was posted to No. 14 Squadron PAF in Peshawar.
-In 1955 he was sent to Jet Conversion School.
-After completing this course, he was posted to No. 15 Squadron PAF in PAF Base Masroor.
-He was sent to Flying Instructors School in September 1957 for a training course.
-After completing his course he was posted to Pakistan Air Force Academy as instructor.
+In 1955, he was sent to jet conversion school.
+After completing this course, he was posted to No. 15 Squadron PAF at PAF Base Masroor.
+He was sent to flying instructors school in September 1957 for a training course.
+After completing his course, he was posted to the Pakistan Air Force Academy as an instructor.
 In 1958 he was promoted to the rank of flight lieutenant.
-In 1960 he was sent to the United States to complete his Basic Instructors Course.
-In 1964 he was sent to California State University to complete his Aerospace Safety and Aircraft Accident Investigation Course.
+In 1960 he was sent to the United States to complete his basic instructor course.
+In 1964 he was sent to California State University to complete his aerospace safety and aircraft accident investigation course.
 He studied there for six months.
-Upon his return to Pakistan he was appointed as a member of Central Aircraft Accident Investigation Board.
+Upon his return to Pakistan, he was appointed a member of the Central Aircraft Accident Investigation Board.

-In 1965 he was posted to PAF Base Risalpur as the commanding officer of No. 4 Squadron PAF.
+In 1965, he was posted to PAF Base Risalpur as the commanding officer of No. 4 Squadron PAF.
 He fought in the Indo-Pakistani war of 1965.
-He was awarded two war participation medals and Tamgha-i-Basalat for gallantry by the Pakistan government.
+He was awarded two war participation medals and the Tamgha-i-Basalat for gallantry by the Pakistan government.
 After the war he was posted to No. 2 Squadron PAF as its commanding officer.
-In 1967 he was posted to Flying Instructors School as its commanding officer.
+In 1967, he was posted to flying instructors school as its commanding officer.
 In 1968 he was promoted to the rank of wing commander.
-In 1969 he was appointed as the assistant commandant of Pakistan Air Force Academy.
-In 1970 he went to PAF Air War College to complete his staff course.
-After completing his staff course he was posted to PAF HQ as the deputy director of Flying Training in July 1971.
+In 1969 he was appointed the assistant commandant of the Pakistan Air Force Academy.
+In 1970, he went to PAF Air War College to complete his staff course.
+After completing his staff course, he was posted to PAF HQ as the deputy director of flying training in July 1971.